Wockesha

 "Wockesha" is a song by American rapper Moneybagg Yo.
 It was sent to rhythmic contemporary radio on August 10, 2021, as the third single from his fourth studio album, A Gangsta's Pain.
 He wrote the song alongside Mark and Bunny DeBarge, and producers Real Red, YC, and Javar Rockamore.
 An official remix of the song, featuring Lil Wayne and Ashanti, was released on September 22, 2021.

 Background and composition

 The track samples the 1983 song "Stay with Me" by DeBarge, as well as Lil Wayne's 2009 interview with Tim Westwood.
 The song is an ode to lean; Moneybagg Yo describes his addiction to it ("One minute I'm done with you, the next one I be runnin' back / Go your way, I go my way but somehow we be still attached").

 Music video

 The official music video for the track premiered on June 30, 2021.
 It features a cameo from Lil Wayne, who appears in the beginning of the video, mixing a cup of lean while voicing his sampled speech.
 In the visual, Moneybagg Yo has a relationship with a styrofoam cup that periodically transforms into a woman.
+Moneybagg Yo uses the music video to explain the story plot of his love and addiction to the mother of his children, Alexisua Richardson, who is nicknamed "Wockesha" and is professionally known as "The Real Poison Ivy".
+Moneybagg Yo explained the personification of how he keeps coming back to “Her” and it feels like a lean addiction.